Aravind-Jalda/interview-prep/Logging-Stack/logging-stack-q&a.md

 ---

 ## 1. What is logging?
-Logging is the process of recording events from applications and systems...
+Logging is the process of recording events from applications and systems.

 ---